hansemro/kc1-linux/README.md

 ### 1. (Rooting the Kindle Fire) and setting the device to fastboot mode

-"Rooting" is only required if the Kindle Fire is on newer stock firmware (FireOS > 6.3.0) and the device cannot get access to fastboot mode by another method.
+"Rooting" is only required if the Kindle Fire is on newer stock firmware (FireOS > 6.3.0) and the device cannot get access to fastboot mode by some other method (fastboot cable, custom bootloader, etc).

 ```
 ## Get saferoot.zip